rokcej/advent-of-code-2018/README.md

 ## 2018

 I decided to use C for this one.
 Having to write data structures from scratch was quite a pain, so I doubt I'll be using it for Advent of Code again.
 Nevertheless, I enjoyed the puzzles a lot.
-I was studying abroad back then and wasn't having the best time, so this gave me something to look forward to every day, and a new way of celebrating my favourite holiday.
+They gave me something to look forward to every day, and a new way of celebrating Christmas.

 * Compile solutions with:
 	```bash